Rooftop revolution: Coronavirus chill upends solar power industry

 "Ideally, you have the day when solar is like Amazon, so you can buy and be fulfilled in a very efficient process," he said.

-Sunrun, meanwhile, had to pull its salespeople out of stores such as Costco <COST.O> and Home Depot <HD.N> during lockdowns, outlets that had been bringing in nearly a third of its sales.
+Sunrun, meanwhile, had to pull its salespeople out of stores such as Costco and Home Depot during lockdowns, outlets that had been bringing in nearly a third of its sales.

 Within two weeks, Sunrun had moved its field sales team online and launched a promotion offering six months of home solar power for $6.
 While initial online commitments were lower, the percentage of customers following through was higher.